kumarabh57/EDA_On_Different_Datasets/README.md

   - Correlation between social factors and mental health.
   - Treatment awareness and accessibility.

+### 5. Zomato Dataset
+- **File**: `EDA_On_ZOMATO-DATASET.ipynb`
+- **Description**: This dataset includes information from Zomato, a restaurant discovery and food delivery platform.
+The analysis explores restaurant ratings, pricing, location distribution, and popular cuisines.
+- **Key Insights**:
+  - Factors influencing restaurant ratings.
+  - Distribution of restaurants across different cities.
+  - Popular cuisines and their price ranges.

 ## How to Use
 - Clone the repository:
   ```bash